linkmalloc/proudbisayabai.ph/_posts/2022-09-17-jellys-haven-resort.md

 If you're looking for a beautiful getaway on a stunning white sand beach with crystal clear water, Jelly's Haven Resort is the place for you.

 About 4 hours travel away from Cebu City, Jelly's Haven Resort is located at Sta.
 Fe, Bantayan Island, Cebu.
 It is a beach spot where you may  unwind while listening to the sound of rustling leaves and splashing waves.
 Aside from the natural beauty that the beach provides.
-This resort also has beautiful beach decorations that are incredibly Instagrammable.
+This resort also has colorful beach decorations that are incredibly Instagrammable.

 ***
 ![](https://d3hukd8e3cn3kb.cloudfront.net/images/posts/jellys_haven_resort/2.jpg)